METCO

 METCO’s Historical Milestones

-The Metropolitan Council of Educational Opportunity is a coalition of local school districts, state government, and a non-profit organization.
-Joining together voluntarily.
-Founded by diverse parents through grass-roots organizing.
-With a track record of transformative impact going back decades.
-METCO’s success is no accident.
+The Metropolitan Council of Educational Opportunity is a coalition of local school districts, state government, and a non-profit organization joining together voluntarily, founded by diverse parents through grass-roots organizing.
 Generations of families, staff, and advocates have fought vigilantly, educated patiently, and persevered through countless struggles to get to this moment.

 Today, we owe it to them—and to the people in Boston, suburban towns, and the state of Massachusetts who stand unified in support of METCO’s daring vision—to study this legacy, and honor it with our actions.
 We invite you to relive the courage, creativity, and dedication of the activists in this exhibit, and to imagine a future of METCO even more extraordinary than its past.

-A range of alliances began to form between suburban organizers, white and Black, and Boston leaders.
+Outraged, Ruth Batson and her supporters took matters into their own hands.
 In December of 1965, Brookline’s School Committee Chair Dr. Leon Trilling, an MIT professor invited Ruth Batson to Brookline High School to consider a scheme to enroll Boston black children in open suburban seats.
-Batson was skeptical.
-But when she saw the enthusiasm from School Committee members, administrators, parents, and even students, she warmed to the idea.
-The two of them hit the road for the next six months alongside NAACP leaders like Paul Parks, securing commitments from six other towns: Arlington and Lexington to the north, Braintree to the south, and Lincoln and Wellesley joining Newton and Brookline on the west.
+He and Batson hit the road for the next six months alongside NAACP leaders like Paul Parks, securing commitments from six other towns: Arlington and Lexington to the north, Braintree to the south, and Lincoln and Wellesley joining Newton and Brookline on the west.

 Just as Ruth Batson became METCO’s executive director in 1968, racial tension in America escalated.
 Non-violent civil rights icon Martin Luther King, Jr. was murdered, and the Black community in Boston and across the country faced grave doubts about the viability of integration.
-Under Batson’s leadership, METCO organized a student conference, teacher trainings, and a Black history curriculum to facilitate dialogue.
-That summer, the METCO Parents’ Council took a vote on whether to keep the program going.
-They were unanimous in favor.
 The suburbs voted with their actions—the number of METCO partners doubled again from 14 to 28.
-Batson left METCO in 1969, and Robert Hayden became its third director.
-Batson went on to lead several Boston University child psychiatric programs, revitalize the African American History Museum, and establish the Ruth M. Batson Educational Foundation and Scholarship.

 In 2018, a new generation took the helm of METCO, Inc. with a social worker, community leader, and METCO parent Milly Arbaje-Thomas.
-Having immigrated from the Dominican Republic as a child, Milly knew the challenges and possibilities of a multi-cultural, multilingual world.
 With her operational expertise and optimistic vision, Milly worked to modernize the program for its participants and envision its role in the 21st century.
-Above all, she drew inspiration from METCO’s origins: parents and children, working across differences, to create the learning opportunities they need to live in a diverse society.
-With tens of thousands of METCO alumni reconnecting, the movement for racial integration has a bright future.

 Meet Our Districts